actions/actions-runner-controller/README.md

 ## Setting up authentication with GitHub API

-There are two ways for actions-runner-controller to authenticate with the GitHub API:
+There are two ways for actions-runner-controller to authenticate with the GitHub API (only 1 can be configured at a time however):

 1. Using GitHub App.
 2. Using Personal Access Token.

-Regardless of which authentication method you use, the same permissions are required, those permissions are:
-- Repository: Administration (read/write)
-- Repository: Actions (read)
-- Organization: Self-hosted runners (read/write)

-**NOTE: It is extremely important to only follow one of the sections below and not both.**
+Functionality wise there isn't a difference between the 2 authentication methods.
+There are however some benefits to using a GitHub App for authentication over a PAT such as an [increased API quota](https://docs.github.com/en/developers/apps/rate-limits-for-github-apps), if you run into rate limiting consider deploying this solution using GitHub App authentication instead.

-### Using GitHub App
+### Deploying using GitHub App Authentication

 You can create a GitHub App for either your account or any organization.
 If you want to create a GitHub App for your account, open the following link to the creation page, enter any unique name in the "GitHub App name" field, and hit the "Create GitHub App" button at the bottom of the page.